 The widest lenses commonly used in movie production also fall into this range of focal lengths.
 Their field of view is ideal for showing plenty of the environment.
 But thanks to the wide aspect ratio, subjects can be far enough away to not appear distorted.

 Standard 35mm-70 mm

 A standard lens such as a 50 mm f/1.8 is an excellent, inexpensive addition for a camera.
 It will provide excellent results.
-Prime lenses will always provide better results than your kit lens, as it is built with a single purpose.
+A prime lens will always provide better results than your kit zoom lens, as it is built with a single purpose.
 It does one job well.

 Lenses in this range are often used for distant scenes such as buildings or mountains.
-They’re not suitable for landscape photography because of the way they flatten the perspective of a scene.
-Lenses in a range higher than this are used for sport and animal photography.
+They’re not really suitable for landscape photography because of the way they flatten the perspective of a scene.
+But they can provide interesting perspectives in that field, too.

-Section 3 – How Does Focal Length Affect the Perspective of A Photo?
+Step 3 – How Does Focal Length Affect Perspective?

 I tackled most of this in the previous section.
-To give you a better idea of how the focal length affects the perspective of a photo, I took four photos of the same subject at different focal lengths and compared them below.
+Let me give you a better idea of how the focal length affects the perspective of a photo.
+I took four photos of the same subject at different focal lengths and compared them below.

 The subjects (three soup cans) remained in the same position (about 10 inches apart from one another) in every photo.
 It’s worth noting that these photos are shot with a crop sensor.
-This means the actual focal length will be higher than listed – something I explain in Section 4.
+This means the effective focal length will be higher than listed.

 To say it’s the focal length that changes the perspective is, however, quite misleading.
 You see, it’s the distance from the subject.

 The focal length of a lens is an indicator of the distance from the subject: the images are all framed the same.
 Differences arise because the focal length is getting longer (zooming in) as the camera moves further away from the subject.